Short courses regularly change so please check back here to see what is available.

 Introduction to Psychology (Accredited Module – Level 3, 10 University Credits)

 This course will introduce students to some of the key perspectives in psychology, for example: biological, cognitive, behaviourist and psychodynamic perspective.
 In addition, it will allow students to develop an understanding of how these perspectives apply to social psychology.
 This accredited module will explore areas such as the self, social influence, prejudice and discrimination and pro-social and anti-social behaviour.
-This module also demonstrates how theoretical explanations in the above areas are applied to real world scenarios; it also demonstrates how the discipline links with other modules within the university, such as health and social care, sociology and youth and community work.
+This module also demonstrates how theoretical explanations in the above areas are applied to real world scenarios; it also demonstrates how the discipline links with other modules within the University, such as health and social care, sociology and youth and community work.
 Students who pass the assessment in this module will be automatically considered for progression to the Foundation in Social Sciences at Cardiff Met.

 Dates and Times

-- Every Monday: 2 March – 11 May 2026 (with breaks for holidays)
+- Every Tuesday: 28 April – 23 June 2026 (with breaks for school holidays)

-- 5-7.30pm
+- 5pm-7.30pm

 Venue